danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-20-using-the-isEnabled-environment-value-in-iOS-14.md

 tags:   swiftui environment-values

 icon:   swiftui
-assets: /assets/blog/2022/220520/
+assets: /assets/blog/22/0520/

 tweet:  https://twitter.com/danielsaidi/status/1527690267360378881?s=20&t=PiJnnQfR8Ta3V-NP2TU-sQ
 ---

-SwiftUI is amazing, but has a history of seriously buggy behavior.
-Even if you follow the documentation and your code compiles, you must still verify that it actually works if you target older iOS versions.
-As an example, let's take a look at using the `isEnabled` environment value with custom button styles.
+SwiftUI is great, but has a history of buggy behavior.
+Even if you follow the documentation and your code compiles, you must still verify that it works, especially on older OS versions.

-SwiftUI makes it easy to implement a custom `ButtonStyle` that changes appearance based on if the button or its view hierarchy is enabled or not.
-Just add an `@Environment` property that is bound to the `\.isEnabled` key path, to get whether or not a view or its view hierarchy is enabled.
+As an example, let's look at using the `isEnabled` environment value with button styles.

-A basic button style that uses this environment value could look something like this:
+SwiftUI `ButtonStyle` can adapt to if the button is enabled or not.
+Just add an `@Environment` property that is bound to the `\.isEnabled` key path, to get whether the view is enabled:

 ```swift
 struct MyButtonStyle: ButtonStyle {